JordanJWSmith/song-to-image/README.md

 model via Hugging Face to 'enhance' the image prompt.
 This model has been trained on tens of thousands of `stable-diffusion` prompts.

 This method is still under experimentation to determine its best usage.
-The results for magicprompt are currently less consistent, can often veer away from the subject matter and have a suspicious tendency towards anime (though this is mitigated by filtering out references to artstation).
+The results for MagicPrompt are currently less consistent, can often veer away from the subject matter and have a suspicious tendency towards anime (though this is mitigated by filtering out references to artstation).